GAA to hold Respect the Referee Day

 The GAA will hold a national Respect the Referee Day across the weekend of October 22 and 23.

-Details were announced by Uachtarán CLG Larry McCarthy in Croke Park today, in the company of members of the inter-county referee national panel.
+Details were announced by Uachtarán CLG Larry McCarthy in Croke Park, in the company of members of the inter-county referee national panel.

 Uachtarán CLG Larry McCarthy said: “The Association has made referee recruitment and retention one of the key pillars of our Strategic Plan for the next five years.
 Designating refereeing as a core objective of our Strategic Plan at its launch last April was a declaration of our intent to make this a priority and this initiative is in keeping with that.